 Reality: gamification software has never been more accessible

-This may have been the norm in the not too distant past where branded games were developed from scratch by game development companies.
+This may have been the standard in the not so distant past when branded games were developed from scratch by game developers.
 The cost of development was significant and in many cases prohibitive to smaller companies and campaigns.

-These day days however, companies such as Gamify have software platform that allow for either their team or partnered clients to create a gamified experience in next to no time on small budgets.
-Brand marketers can use a template approach, customers can customise best performing and popular consumer games to their brand and product images.
+Gamify has a software platform that allows for either their team or partnered clients to create gamified experiences with ease.
+Brand marketers can use a template approach, customising the best performing and popular consumer games to their brand and product images.